leaf-ai/studio-go-runner/docs/app-note/model-serving.md

 The first step is to train the model and export it using the [TensorFlow SavedModel format](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md).
 Upon export the model and additional assets are saved into a [directory heirarchy](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md#components) with the top level directory being the version number of the model.

-The model export set is typically performed once the evolutionary learning has completed, or converged.
+The model export action is typically performed once the evolutionary learning has completed, or converged.

 Once the experiment is complete and ready for deployment the experiment can use the python code to invoke the TensorFlow APIs for model export, [Train and export TensorFlow model](https://www.tensorflow.org/tfx/serving/serving_basic#train_and_export_tensorflow_model).